2025 World Aquatics Women's U20 Water Polo Championships: Format

 The 16 teams were divided into two divisions.
 The top eight teams made Division 1 and the other eight teams Division 2.
 Both divisions were split into two groups of four teams.
-The top two teams from each group of Division 1 advanced directly to the quarterfinals, while the other two teams from each group played against one of the top two sides from each group in Division 2 in the crossover round.
-Starting with quarterfinals onward, the regular knock-out system was used.
+In Division 1, the top two teams from each group advanced directly to the quarterfinals, while the third- and fourth-placed teams advanced to the crossover round.
+In Division 2, the top two teams from each group advanced to the crossover round, while the third- and fourth-placed teams were dropped to the 13th–16th place classification group.
+Starting with crossovers and continuing through quarterfinals, etc., a knock-out system with consolation playoffs and classification matches was used.

 Referees

 On 21 May 2025, the following referees were announced as officiating the championship.